cfw-guide/dsi.cfw.guide/docs/get-started.md

 ## Section II - Selecting an exploit

-Below are two guide paths, with a minor difference in what it entails.
+From here you have two options, with a minor difference in what each entails.

 ### Installing Unlaunch via Memory Pit

 Memory Pit is an exploit utilizing the DSi Camera, compatible with all firmware versions.
 Optionally, this exploit can be used to install Unlaunch, a bootcode exploit that allows full control of the console on boot.

 As Memory Pit is somewhat limited in homebrew compatibility, it is recommended to install Unlaunch, instead of using Memory Pit standalone.
-As this is the easiest method to install Unlaunch, this will be the recommended path.
+As this is the easiest method to install Unlaunch, this is the recommended path.
 However, there is a very minor risk of **bricking** your console when installing Unlaunch, so if this is a concern, see the alternate method below.

 ::: tip